clue/docker-ttrss/README.md

 ### SELF_URL_PATH

-The `SELF_URL_PATH` config value can be set on runtime.
-This will enable PUSH and make the browser integration work.
+The `SELF_URL_PATH` config value should be set to the URL where this TinyTinyRSS will be accessible at.
+Setting it correctly will enable PUSH support and make the browser integration work.
 Default value: `http://localhost`.

+For more information check out the [official documentation](https://github.com/gothfox/Tiny-Tiny-RSS/blob/master/config.php-dist#L22).

 ```
 -e SELF_URL_PATH=https://example.org/ttrss